 See how I build them and how they compare to the store bought cables.

-Please take a few minutes to check out my customer’s cars (I’m always looking for new photos, so please keep sending me pictures and what cable(s) you have bought) – then order cables for your own car or truck!
+Please take a few minutes to check out our customer’s cars (I’m always looking for new photos, so please keep sending me pictures and what cable(s) you have bought) – then order cables for your own car or truck!

 Thank you for considering Custom Battery Cables, LLC

 Simply stated – Custom Battery Cables are built to be the highest quality and to last a lifetime.
 Here’s how we do it:

 The cables are custom made to your specified length out of SAE SGT, SGX or Marine cable.
 The car companies are struggling to keep the weight and cost down so they skimp by using the smallest battery wire that will do the job.